Soul for Real: Career

-In November 2021, Soul for Real released a music video for their new single titled "After The Rain", the song is in tribute to their mother who died within the past year, and you can see pictured on the single’s cover art.
-In December of that same year, "After The Rain" was released on all digital platforms.
+In November 2021, Soul for Real released a music video for their new single titled "After the Rain", a tribute to their mother who had died within the past year and is pictured on the single’s cover art.
+In December of that same year, "After the Rain" was released on all digital platforms.

-In February 2022, Soul for Real announced on social media they will appear on TV One's Unsung scheduled to air in March.
-The episode aired on March 6, 2022.
+In February 2022, Soul for Real announced on social media they would be appearing on the documentary television series Unsung the following month.
+The episode aired on TV One on March 6, 2022.
 In July of that same year, Soul for Real was seen as a guest on Nick Cannon's Wild 'N' Out.

-On June 10, 2023, Soul For Real was honored with the Key to the City of Wyandanch, NY.
+On June 10, 2023, Soul for Real was honored with the Key to the City of their native Wyandanch, New York.

 Solo ventures

 Jason "Jase"

 Jason, better known as Jase is the lead singer of Soul for Real.
 He is best known for singing lead on "Candy Rain"; the group's biggest hit to date off the album of the same name.

 He went on to pursue a solo career, releasing a few solo projects under the name of Jase4Real.
 Jase's albums are described as having a clever, hood-sexy sound with lyrics that are ultimately about love and life; it's a true display of mature urban music with crossover appeal.

 Other than music, Jase established his own independent production company, Jasemakermusic LLC., based in Atlanta, Ga.
 In addition, he also started his own label: BEA Music Ent., on which he will release his future projects and collaborate with other upcoming artists.